anakic/querystorm-docs/New docs/Project system.md

 ## Supported programming languages

 QueryStorm projects support source code in C# and VB.NET.
 While C# is more popular with developers, VB.NET is more familiar to people with VBA experience.
+The two languages have a somewhat different syntax, but are practically identical in capabilities.
 Source code for both languages is compiled using Microsoft's Roslyn compiler.

 The selected language of the project is defined in the `module.config` file: